sandordargo/sandordargo.github.io/_posts/2021-3-24-concepts-in-real-life.md

 tags: [cpp, concepts, cpp20]
 excerpt_separator: <!--more-->
 ---
 During the last month or so, we examined the ins and outs of C++ concepts.
-We checked their main motivations, we saw how we can use them and what kind of concepts are shipped with the standard library.
-Then during the last two weeks, we discovered how to write our own ones.
+We checked their [main motivations](https://www.sandordargo.com/blog/2021/02/10/cpp-concepts-motivations), we saw [how we can use them with functions](https://www.sandordargo.com/blog/2021/02/17/cpp-concepts-4-ways-to-use-them), [with classes](https://www.sandordargo.com/blog/2021/02/24/cpp-concepts-with-classes) and [what kind of concepts are shipped with the standard library](https://www.sandordargo.com/blog/2021/03/03/cpp-concepts-in-standard-library).
+Then during the last two weeks, we discovered how to write our own ones ([part I](https://www.sandordargo.com/blog/2021/03/10/write-your-own-cpp-concepts-part-i), [part II](https://www.sandordargo.com/blog/2021/03/17/write-your-own-cpp-concepts-part-ii)).
 <!--more-->
 To conclude this series, let's see two real-world examples of useful concepts.